jacobkap/crimebythenumbers/docs/reading-writing-data.md

 ### Fixed-width ASCII

 The final type of data source we'll talk about is a fixed-width ASCII.
 An ASCII file is just a text file and the fixed-width part means that each row has the exact same number of characters.
-This is a very old file format system that hopefully you'll never encounter but is one that some government agencies - including the FBI for their annual data releases (though some individuals and organizations re-release the data in better formats like R and Stata files) - still use, so is good to know to how handle.
+This is a very old file format system that hopefully you'll never encounter but is one that some government agencies - including the FBI for their annual data releases (though some individuals and organizations re-release the data in better formats like R and Stata files) - still use, so it is good to know to how handle.
 A fixed-width ASCII file is essentially an Excel file but with all of the columns smushed together.
 It also tries to reduce its file size by replacing long strings of text with short ones.
 For example, instead of including a state name it'll usually have a number - as a number has fewer characters than an entire name, the file is therefore smaller.

 Each fixed-width ASCII file also comes with what is called a "setup" file which is some code that tells the program you're reading the data into how to separate columns and when to replace the (in our example) numbers that indicate the state with the actual state name.
 In nearly all cases where you have a fixed-width ASCII you'll also be able to download the setup file from the same source, so I won't cover how to make a setup file yourself.